View to the horizon of André le Nôtre’s Jardin à la française from the Château’s

 The growing importance of parks and gardens in French life during this period is richly illustrated by paintings, drawings, photographs, prints, illustrated books, and objects in The Met collection by artists extending from Camille Corot to Henri Matisse, many of whom were gardeners themselves, across five exhibition galleries: Revolution in the Garden; Parks for the Public; Revival of Floral Still Life; Private Gardens; Portrait in the Garden.

-Public Parks, Private Gardens offers a fresh, multisided perspective on best-known and hidden treasures housed in a Museum that took root in a park:
+Public Parks, Private Gardens offers a fresh, multisided perspective on best-known and hidden treasures housed in a Museum that took root in a park: namely, New York's Central Park, which was designed in the spirit of Parisian public parks of the same period.

 Paris 1874